How LGBT owners boost chances to win big business contracts

-"Within five years it doubled our revenue," says Lehman, whose company is based in Stamford, Connecticut.
+"Within five years it doubled our revenue," said Lehman, whose company is based in Stamford, Conn.
 "Eighty percent of our business comes from contacts I made through the NGLCC."

 A growing number of LGBT business owners are seeking certification that helps them get contracts with companies including Fortune 500 corporations that have supplier diversity and inclusion programs.
 Certification is a way for these owners to gain acceptance across the country, including places where they have encountered discrimination, says Justin Nelson, president of the NGLCC.